 NVIDIA Shield TV Fastboot Not Working?
 Try This

-Even after trying the steps above, some users have reported difficulty getting to the Fastboot menu.
-While rare, it seems to happen immediately after upgrading to a new version of the NVIDIA Shield Experience.
+While rare, it happens immediately after upgrading to a new version of the NVIDIA Shield Experience

 Wait approximately five minutes, then plug the HDMI cable back in.